TuvaluOfficial Name: Tuvalu

 - Onward/return ticket;

-- Proof of sufficient funds for your stay
+- Proof of sufficient funds for your stay- not necessary

-Visitor permits valid for up to three months are issued free of charge upon arrival.
+- Visitor permits valid for up to one month are issued free of charge upon arrival.

-For further information about entry requirements, you may wish to contact
+For further information about entry requirements, you may contact:

 800 2nd Avenue, Suite 400 D